simplex-chat/simplexmq/README.md

 Haskell type [ACommand](./src/Simplex/Messaging/Agent/Transmission.hs) represents SMP agent protocol to communicate via STM queues.

+See [simplex-chat](https://github.com/simplex-chat/simplex-chat) terminal UI for the example of integrating SMP agent into another application.

-[SMP agent executable](./apps/smp-agent/Main.hs) can be used to run a standalone SMP agent process that implements [SMP agent protocol](./protocol/agent-protocol.md) and makes it accessible via TCP port 5224, so it can be used via telnet.
-It can be deployed in private networks to share access to the connections between multiple applications or services.
+[SMP agent executable](./apps/smp-agent/Main.hs) can be used to run a standalone SMP agent process that implements plaintext [SMP agent protocol](./protocol/agent-protocol.md) via TCP port 5224, so it can be used via telnet.
+It can be deployed in private networks to share access to the connections between multiple applications and services.

 ## Using SMP server and SMP agent